drdavidg/badger-rails/README.md

 * Rails 3+ Project that works :)
 * gem 'mysql2' in Gemfile
 * gem 'unicorn' in Gemfile
+* gem 'therubyracer' in Gemfile.
+This may require the gem libv8.
 * CentOS 6+ server Red Hat 6+ server or Ubuntu 10.04, 11.04, 11.10

 ###**Installation**